ofelix03/transformer/README.md

 ## Other API's on \Ofelix03\Transformer\Tranformer
 * **Tranformer::isStrict(): bool**

 	This checks whether the transformation should  be done in strict mode or not.
-Strict mode, first checks if the `$reqKeys` is equal in length to the `$morphKeys` and throws an exception if they are not.
 Returns boolean (TRUE|FALSE).
+	In strict mode, the library checks if the `$reqKeys` is equal in length to the `$morphKeys` and throws an exception if they are not.

 * **Transformer::setStrict($mode = false)**